Skip to main content

 Updated March 2026

 Lidl offers up to 150 kW DC fast charging with CCS2 at many store parking lots across Europe.
-Charging is often free for a limited time while you shop.
-You can pay via app or contactless card when free time runs out.
+Pricing varies by country and location: some stores may still offer promotional rates, while others charge standard per-kWh fees.
+You can pay via app or contactless card.
 Here are the most common issues and how to handle them.

 Share